pandle/astro-pi-2022-23/README.md

 * how to get the Astro PI metrics
 * how to recognize the move on the Astro PI metrics graphics
-* objects and people recognition test
+* a simple machine learning algorithm to recognize humans

 ## Training model to recognize the objects in the ISS

 What we have learned:

-* creation of the [catalogue](CATALOGUE.md) of the objects (and people) on the ISS
+* creation of the [catalogue](CATALOGUE.md) of the objects (and people) on the ISS is very challenging
-* training of the model with those objects (and people)
-* testing with the ISS web site
+* there are models pre-trained are ready to use

 ## Experiment on the Space

 What we have learned:

+* PIR sensor detect a person up to approximately 30/15 ft away ([details](https://www.parallax.com/package/pir-sensor-rev-b-product-guide/))
+  * we have used only [MotionSensor class](https://gpiozero.readthedocs.io/en/stable/api_input.html?highlight=MotionSensor#gpiozero.MotionSensor)
+  * it would have been interesting to have an ultrasonic distance sensor for using [DistanceSensor class](https://gpiozero.readthedocs.io/en/stable/api_input.html?highlight=MotionSensor#gpiozero.DistanceSensor)
+* [HOGDescriptor class](https://docs.opencv.org/4.x/d5/d33/structcv_1_1HOGDescriptor.html) of [opencv-python](https://pypi.org/project/opencv-python/) is less sensitive than the PIR sensor
+  * humans were not entirely visible in the image
+  * humans were too close, occupying the whole image with an arm or body